Information about Schooling during COVID-19

 Our school website has links to many sites and articles on a range of wellbeing and family support topics.
 See links in the table below.

 I’m worried about my child’s academic progress.
 What can I do?

 All teachers and learning support staff will be working to settle students back into learning.
 We will be looking for signs and will plan with parents to support learning needs promptly and carefully over the remainder of the year.

 What is happening with assessment, reporting and interviews?

-We are being guided by the CE on this.
+We are being guided by the CECG on this.
 Information will be provided shortly.